mikependon/RepoDB.NET/pages/releases/core.md

 - Removes the DbRepository property at `BaseRepository` class.
 - Made the DbRepository and `BaseRepository` Disposable.
 - Introduced quoting on Fields and Tables when composing SQL Statements (via SqlDbStatementBuilder).
-- Documented the ConnectionPersistency, `DeleteAll`, InlineInsert, InlineMerge, InlineUpdate and Truncate operations.
+- Documented the ConnectionPersistency, [DeleteAll](/operation/deleteall), InlineInsert, InlineMerge, InlineUpdate and Truncate operations.

 #### RepoDb (v1.1.8)